Preservation

 The restored image is prepared at full print resolution before production.
 At 16x20 inches, the finished print renders individual letter forms at a size that rewards looking closely.
 The pressure differences between a confident stroke and a tentative one, the specific way a loop closes, a correction made mid-word: all of it carries through at scale in a way that a card held in the hand never quite shows.

 Prints are produced on archival 310gsm paper, the same weight used for fine art and museum quality reproduction, and are available framed in eight colors or unframed for those who prefer to choose their own.
-Standard production and shipping runs five to seven business days.
+Orders ship within 3-5 business days, and delivery typically takes another 5-10 business days after that.

 It is worth addressing directly: can you restore old recipe cards yourself with photo editing software?